JakubKorytko/expensify-cards/mermaid.md

         MFACTX->>RHPRHP: Navigate to the Failure Screen
-    else Flow can be executed but biometrics is required and not configured MFACTX->>RHPRHP: Navigate to the validate code input screen RHPRHP->>MFACTX: Pass the validateCode value provided by the user MFACTX->>MFACTX: Store the validateCode value
+    else Flow can be executed but biometrics is required and not configured MFACTX->>RHPRHP: Navigate to the validate code input screen User->>RHPRHP: Provide the validateCode value and submit RHPRHP->>MFACTX: Pass the validateCode value provided by the user MFACTX->>MFACTX: Store the validateCode value
-        MFACTX->>RHPRHP: Navigate to the Soft Prompt screen RHPRHP->>MFACTX: Pass the Soft Prompt acceptance/rejection
+        MFACTX->>RHPRHP: Navigate to the Soft Prompt screen User->>RHPRHP: Accept/Reject the Soft Prompt
+        RHPRHP->>MFACTX: Pass the Soft Prompt acceptance/rejection
         MFACTX->>MFACTX: Add stored validateCode & soft prompt decision to the params for the given flow end
     MFACTX->>Module: Pass scenario & params to the relevant module Note over MFACTX,Module: The module is a hook used to run the given flow (fallback/biometrics) loop
+        Note over Module,MFACTX: This section will vary based on the selected module.<br />Details for each module in their respective release
-        Module->>MFACTX: Pass the info about the required factor type MFACTX->>RHPRHP: Navigate to the relevant screen for the factor retrieval RHPRHP->>MFACTX: Pass the factor value provided by the user MFACTX->>Module: Pass the factor value
+        Module->>MFACTX: Pass the info about the required factor type MFACTX->>RHPRHP: Navigate to the relevant screen for the factor retrieval User->>RHPRHP: Provide the factor value and submit RHPRHP->>MFACTX: Pass the factor value provided by the user MFACTX->>Module: Pass the factor value
         Module-->>Server: Validate the factor/s with the backend